Latrodectus tredecimguttatus

-Latrodectus tredecimguttatus, also known as the Mediterranean black widow, or the European black widow, is a species in the genus Latrodectus of the widow spiders.
-It is commonly found throughout the Mediterranean region, ranging from southern Iberia to southwest and central Asia, hence the name.
+Latrodectus tredecimguttatus, also known as the Mediterranean black widow or the European black widow, is a species in the genus Latrodectus of the widow spiders.
+It is commonly found throughout the Mediterranean region and central Asia, hence the name.
 Specimens from central Asia are also known by the binomial name Latrodectus lugubris; that name, however, is now considered improper, though it is still commonly found in the literature.
 Latrodectus tredecimguttatus was previously considered a subspecies of Latrodectus mactans.

 Description

 L. tredecimguttatus is black in color, similar to most other widow species, and is identified by the thirteen spots which are found on its dorsal abdomen (the species name is Latin for "with thirteen spots").
 These spots are usually red in colour, but may also be yellow or orange.
 It is otherwise similar to other species in the genus Latrodectus.
 The Mediterranean widow primarily lives in steppes and other grasslands, and can be a significant problem in areas where grain is harvested by hand.
 The female of the species has a body length of about 7–15 mm, while the male is smaller and reaches 4–7 mm at best.
 Only the female spider's bite is dangerous (either for humans or cattle) as the male cannot penetrate the relatively thick epidermis.